RB Racing Turbos...Big Twins: Shovels to M8's (Click on Image or Text Below)

 3 Bar Boost Gauge with Tattle-Tale indicator showing maximum boost actually run.
 Glycerin filled to resist vibration.
 Easy to reset, even with gloved hand.
 Not lighted.

-Part Number 03-1013 $149.50.
-Center back mount w/12mm x 1.5 locknut and integral push-on hose nipple.
-On sequentially injected Harleys we mount this gauge directly off of the back of our RSR Dual Air Fuel Ratio Gauge.
+Part Number 03-1013: Center back mount w/12mm x 1.5 locknut and integral push-on hose nipple.
+On Harleys you can mount this gauge directly off of the back of our RSR Dual Air Fuel Ratio Gauge.
 Viewing the tach, the air fuel ratio, and the boost all in one location.
 Only O2 feedback is fast enough for real-time monitoring.

 Boost Control (Optional with External Wastegate)

 Single or Dual RSR Air Fuel Ratio gauges.
-Single Gauge on Shovelheads is the norm.
+Which one depends on the system or rider preference.